jpmartha/EggsBenedict/README.md

 This library is following Instagram's sharing flow.

+> Instagram's documentation

 > [Document Interaction](https://www.instagram.com/developer/mobile-sharing/iphone-hooks/#document-interaction)

 _\- Why was it named "EggsBenedict"?_

-\- The reason is because I like Eggs Benedict.
+The reason is because I like Eggs Benedict.

 ## Availability